Statutes of Apimondia

 Art.
 5 - Members of Apimondia

-a) Full Members - may be any association or organisation of any country working in the interests of beekeepers and apiculture in line with the objectives of Apimondia, that wishes to belong to Apimondia.
+a) Full Members - may be any association or organisation of any country representing beekeepers at national level working in the interests of beekeepers and apiculture in line with the objectives of Apimondia, that wishes to belong to Apimondia.

-Full Members are given a number of votes at the General Assembly according to the number of members and the number of bee colonies belonging to them, according to the following table:
+Full Members are given a number of votes at the General Assembly according to the number of beekeepers in their respective country, according to the following table:

-b) Associate Members - are bodies, institutes or laboratories pursuing activities, studies or research in apiculture and related topics or any association working in the interests of beekeepers and apiculture in line with the objectives of Apimondia, that federates more than two beekeepers’ associations from different countries in a determinate geographical region, that wish to belong to Apimondia.
+b) Associate Members - are local beekeepers' associations within a country, bodies, institutes or laboratories pursuing activities, studies or research in apiculture and related topics or any association working in the interests of beekeepers and apiculture in line with the objectives of Apimondia that federates more than two beekeepers’ associations from different countries in a determinate geographical region, that wish to belong to Apimondia.

 Associate Members have one vote at the General Assembly.